Where will your money go when you die?

 Even if you chose the family member who knows money, what if they die before you do?
 What if you have changed your mind?
 Will this create a tax problem for them?

 Anything you pass on can result in taxes.
-The key is to plan effectively to help minimize or eliminate those taxes.
+The key is to plan effectively to help reduce or eliminate those taxes.
 Having a trust as a beneficiary can change the tax situation compared to having an individual or individuals.
 You want to make sure this is addressed.You worked hard.
 Make sure the fruits of your efforts go where you want, with the least impact from taxation.

 Are your beneficiaries up to date?

 Don’t guess.
 Don’t assume.
 Make sure.
 Let’s review your selections and make sure the selections are what you want and that they make sense.
-We will be happy to help.Call Jeff Bunderson today at 801-391-9050 to schedule your free comprehensive beneficiary review.
+We will be happy to help.Call Jeff Bunderson today at 801-391-9050 to schedule your complimentary comprehensive beneficiary review.